-Keeping all this information in your head feels stressful.
-It can make what should be a straightforward timeline of tasks seem like an impossibility.
-Plus, you’re less likely to forget something you told yourself to do when you have it written down.
+Because keeping all this information in your head feels stressful.
+What should be a straightforward timeline of tasks can seem like an impossibility.
+Plus, you’re likely to forget something you told yourself to do when you haven’t written it down.

-And perhaps most importantly, referring to a checklist like the one below helps you avoid overlooking something you need to do but hadn’t considered.
+And referring to a checklist like the one below helps you avoid overlooking something you need to do but hadn’t considered.
 Checklists are a fantastic gauge of whether you’re on track with preparing for twins.

 1. Enroll in childbirth, infant care, and CPR classes

 Knowledge goes a long way.
-In these classes, you’ll learn tricks like which way to face your babies when changing diapers (a baby’s bottom should be on the same side as your dominant hand) and how to breathe through contractions.
+In these classes, you’ll learn tricks like which way to face your babies when changing diapers and how to breathe through contractions.

-Your hospital likely offers these classes, which is another good opportunity to tour the place and get familiar with the protocol when you arrive to deliver.
+Your hospital likely offers these classes, and you can even tour the place and get familiar with the protocol when you arrive to deliver.

 2. Narrow down a few names

 Whether you decide on a name months before or on the day you meet your twins, start looking into potential names.
 You’ve got two sets of names to come up with, so have fun with what you come up with.
-You might choose unusual old fashioned names, popular ones, or those that mean a lot to you.
+You might choose unusual old fashioned names, popular ones, or those that are significant to you.